CypaxNET/PC-Mascot/README.md

 2. Open PCParrot.exe

-3. The status in the left bottom corner should say "USB: Connected" when the Mitsumi PC-Mascot has been detected - otherwise check if the USB driver is installed correctly.
+3. The status in the left bottom corner should say "USB: Connected" when the Mitsumi PC-Mascot has been detected - otherwise check if the USB driver has been installed correctly.

 4. Go to the settings tab and specify where to find sox.exe (this needs to be done only once):